Default schema¶

 - Args

-can define how many items to skip within the resulting SQL query before returning the list of items.
-Can be used in conjunction withlimit
+where: WhereAlbumcan be used to craft a set of conditions in a SQL where-clauseorderBy: [OrderByAlbum]can define how the list is orderedlimit: Intcan define how many items are returned.
+The default value is 50.offset: Intcan define how many items to skip within the resulting SQL query before returning the list of items.
+Can be used in conjunction withlimitto paginate items.

 - Returns